Typewriters, Bombs, Jellyfish by Tom McCarthy

 For a writer convinced that originality is a myth, Tom McCarthy publishes new work with impressive regularity.
-The essays in Typewriter,s Bombs, Jellyfish were written between 2002 and 2016 and began life as magazine pieces, reviews, introductions, and lectures.
+The essays in Typewriters, Bombs, Jellyfish were written between 2002 and 2016 and began life as magazine pieces, reviews, introductions, and lectures.
 In that time, McCarthy also published four novels (Men in Space, Remainder, C, and Satin Island) and the book-length study Tin-Tin and the Secret of Literature.
 The essays in this collection mostly continue that book’s concern with two interrelated sets of texts: avant-garde literature and French theory.
 This makes McCarthy something of an outlier, even among other avant-garde novelists (if that term even means anything at this point).
 Novelists, for the most part, seem to be allergic to theory, preferring talk of “craft” over continental philosophy.
 There are some exceptions, notably Kathy Acker, about whom McCarthy writes in the collection’s final essay.
 But McCarthy is at least as indebted to icons of high theory like Maurice Blanchot, Jacques Derrida, Jacques Lacan, and Roland Barthes as he is to Laurence Sterne and James Joyce.
 Sterne and Joyce each get their own essay here, but the theorists serve as an ever-present resource for McCarthy, bolstering his readings and serving as occasions for his digressions.

 “Digression” suggests a lack of focus, but for McCarthy, as for Sterne’s Tristram Shandy, digression is a method in itself.
 He seems almost to glide through his own essays, gathering examples and rarely pausing for more than a sentence on any one passage before moving on to the next.
 Again, this sounds like a criticism, but it can be quite exhilarating, like listening to a lecture from a “cool professor” while hurtling down a luge track.
 You’re not sure if it all checks out, but it’s fun while it’s happening.
 In his lecture “Recessional, or the Time of the Hammer,” he snakes from Pynchon’s Gravity’s Rainbow to Mann’s The Magic Mountain to Conrad’s The Nigger of the “Narcissus” to MC Hammer’s “U Can’t Touch This,” back to Conrad, then a brief stop at Blanchot, before proceeding on to Faulkner’s As I Lay Dying and ending with a meditation on Stéphane Mallarmé that invokes both Derrida and Alain Badiou.
 He does this in twenty-five pages.
 Near the end, he writes, “A pattern, I hope, is emerging.”
 With the exception of “U Can’t Touch This,” he’s been writing about modernist works with an “evident preoccupation with issues of race and gender” that are all “authored by white men.”
 But he never quite addresses why these white-male-authored high-modernist works take up “issues of race and gender,” or why that fact is worth noting.
 Like the nameless narrator from Remainder, he’s more concerned with the pattern itself than with what it might mean or who is caught up in it.